colopl/laravel-spanner/README.md

 - [Binding more than 950 parameters in a single query will result in an error](https://cloud.google.com/spanner/quotas#query-limits) by the server.
 You may by-pass this limitation by using `Query\Builder::whereInEmbedded(...)` method to embed the values instead of using query parameters.
 Using this method may have [negative impact on performance and security](https://cloud.google.com/spanner/docs/sql-best-practices#query-parameters).
+  Please ensure to review the security practices when using this method, especially regarding SQL injection risks.
 ### Eloquent
 If you use interleaved keys, you MUST define them in the `interleaveKeys` property, or else you won't be able to save.
 For more detailed instructions, see `Colopl\Spanner\Tests\Eloquent\ModelTest`.